JoshBarr/site/src/blog/2019-01-10-colophon/index.md

 authors: [josh_barr]
 ---

 A couple of years ago, my new years resolution was to stop spending lots of money on subscription services.
 I used to host a number of small websites for friends on WebFaction.
 Not only was it costing me money, it was sapping my time.
 So I shut down the lot of it.
-My personal website, an ancient wordpress blog, was also hosted there, and vanished in the clear-out.
+My personal website, an ancient Wordpress blog, was also hosted there, and vanished in the clear-out.

 It's 2019, and I've resolved to start writing again – and that means I need a website.
 I started with some priorities: